Julie James (politician): Political career

 On 5 May 2011, James was elected as Assembly Member representing Swansea West.

 Julie James sat on several committees, including the Constitutional and Legislative Affairs Committee, Enterprise and Business Committee and Environment and Sustainability Committee.
 She has chaired the procurement and common fisheries task and finish groups.

 On 11 September 2014, she was appointed Deputy Minister for Skills and Technology during a reshuffle by Carwyn Jones, replacing Ken Skates who was appointed Deputy Minister for Culture, Sport and Tourism.

 On 5 May 2016, James was re-elected as the Assembly Member for Swansea West by a higher majority than her previous term and was tipped at the time to be a likely candidate for a cabinet position.

 On 3 November 2017, she was promoted to the Cabinet as Leader of the House & Chief Whip.

 On 13 December 2018, following the election of Mark Drakeford to the position of leader of Welsh Labour and therefore First Minister, James was appointed Minister for Housing and Local Government.

 After the election of Vaughan Gething to the leader of Welsh Labour and subsequently First Minister Julie James was appointed Cabinet Secretary for Housing Local Government & Planning.
 She resigned as Cabinet Secretary on 16 July 2024, to call for Gething's resignation.
 She supported Eluned Morgan to replace Gething.

 On 11 September 2024, James was appointed as Counsel General-designate for Wales and Minister for Delivery by First Minister Eluned Morgan, Gething's successor.
 She became Counsel General for Wales formally on appointment by the Senedd on 17 September 2024.

+James did not seek re-election at the 2026 Senedd election.

 Ending homelessness Action Plan

-Julie James set out the Welsh government’s plans for legislative reform to ensure people’s time without a home is “rare, brief and unrepeated” in 2017.
+Julie James set out the Welsh Government's plans for legislative reform to ensure people's time without a home is "rare, brief and unrepeated" in 2017.

 The plan has been described as 'world leading'.
 The Welsh Government introduced a White Paper outlining significant reforms to its homelessness legislation, with the goal of making homelessness a rare, brief, and non-recurring event.
 Wales pioneered the creation of a statutory prevention duty, mandating local authorities to help individuals at risk of losing their homes.
-The new proposals suggest abolishing the ‘priority need’ and ‘intentional homelessness’ tests, extending the period for being ‘threatened with homelessness’ to six months, and imposing new responsibilities on agencies such as the NHS and social services to address homelessness risks.
+The new proposals suggest abolishing the 'priority need' and 'intentional homelessness' tests, extending the period for being 'threatened with homelessness' to six months, and imposing new responsibilities on agencies such as the NHS and social services to address homelessness risks.
 These changes are based on recommendations from an Expert Review Panel organized by Crisis.
 Despite the need for substantial initial investment, these reforms are anticipated to yield long-term savings.
 While most recommendations from the Panel have been adopted, some, like the obligations for private landlords and schools, are still under review.
 A Bill is expected within the current Senedd term, with Wales and Scotland continuing to share insights as both pursue advancements in homelessness prevention.